 The University of Edinburgh’s English literature department has been established for over 250 years, making it the longest established centre of literary education in Britain and one of the oldest in the world.
 Studying literature in the home of Sir Arthur Conan Doyle, Robert Louis Stevenson, JK Rowling, Ian Rankin and Kenneth Grahame is an inspirational setting that is beyond compare.

 Our Graduate School holds a world class reputation and a wealth of taught and research postgraduate programmes across all areas of literature, language studies and cultural interests.

 From Advanced Arabic to Translation Studies, Film Studies to Medieval literature or Creative Writing to Theatre and Performance Studies, as well as internationally renowned PhD supervision in languages and literatures, the postgraduate opportunities available within the school are as varied as they are inspiring.

-The School of Literatures, Languages and Cultures was recently awarded the Silver Sustainability Award in 2016 for 50 George Square.
+The School of Literatures, Languages and Cultures was awarded the Silver Sustainability Award in 2016 for 50 George Square.